-So why would you risk something you have been waiting for years in an attempt to save a few dollars?
-I promise you, it isn’t worth it.
+So why would you risk something you have been waiting for years in an attempt to save some money? (sometimes a couple of hundreds) I promise you, it isn’t worth it.

 You should enjoy your Tanzania safari to the maximum, and to do so, you need all the mentioned above in place.